slipx06/sunsynk-power-flow-card/README.md

 ### Entities
 Entity attributes below have been appended with the modbus register # e.g. `pv2_power_187` to indicate which Sunsynk register should be read when configuring your sensors.
 Replace the default sensors with your own specific sensor names.
 It is important that your sensors read the expected modbus register value.
 If you have missing sensors for any attribute set it to none i.e. `solarday_108: none` and it will use a default value of 0.

+See the [WIKI](https://github.com/slipx06/sunsynk-power-flow-card/wiki/Sensor-Mappings) for more information on sensor mappings if using other integration methods.

 | Attribute |  Requirement | Default | Description |
 | --- | --- | --- | --- |
 |use_timer_248: | Optional | `switch.toggle_system_timer` | Displays "Use timer" status as an icon next to the inverter.
 Set to `no` to hide |